 Throughout the build up to the London 2012 Olympic and Paralympic Games, we worked with the Olympic Delivery Authority to improve the condition of these rivers.
 We created new river walls and towpaths, dredged deeper channels, improved wildlife habitats and refurbished disused locks.

 We handed over the rivers to the London Legacy Development Corporation in 2012, but continued to work in partnership to breathe new life into these once hidden and forgotten waterways.

 In summer 2016 we once again took over the day-to-day care of these rivers, continuing to work closely with the London Legacy Development Corporation.

 We've jointly produced a strategy, our Olympic Legacy Waterways Framework, which sets out how our waterways can continue to be improved so everyone can use and enjoy them every day in the years to come.

 There is a charge of £150 for stopping or mooring in the stadium island loop.

 There are signs along the water's edge advising your where to stop and moor.

-If you ignore the signs and moor in the Park, and do not move on, as a last resort, The Trust will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd where you'll be easily able to collect it.
+If you ignore the signs and moor in the park, and do not move on, as a last resort, we will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd, where you'll be easily able to collect it.